splash-networks/admin-panel-doc/docs/portals/huawei.md

 </figure>

 This is because HTTP mode is less secure and is therefore blocked on iOS.
 The solution is to switch to HTTPS mode.

+### Frequent Disconnections or Portal Failures

+If the portal works on Android and not on iOS (or vice versa), try adding a rule to your User ACL to allow access to ICMPv6.
+This has been known to fix issues like these.